dotnet/csharplang/proposals/low-level-struct-improvements.md

     static RS CreateRS(ref int parameter)
     {
+        // Error: The RS(ref int) ctor is annotated as [RefFieldEscapes] however CreateRS is
+        // not annotated as [RefFieldEscapes] hence the safe-to-escape scope of `rs` is the
+        // current method
         RS rs = new RS(ref parameter);

-        // Error: the CreateRS method is not annotated as [RefFieldEscapes] hence the
-        // safe-to-escape scope of `rs` is the current method. return rs;
+        return rs;

-        // The RS(int[]) constructor is NOT marked as [RefFieldEscapes] hence it cannot capture
+        // Okay: The RS(int[]) constructor is NOT marked as [RefFieldEscapes] hence it
-        // any arguments by ref.
-It is implicitly safe-to-escape to calling method by all of our
+        // cannot capture any arguments by ref.
+It is implicitly safe-to-escape to calling
-        // existing rules
-        return new RS(new int[1]);
+        // method by all of our existing rules return new RS(new int[1]);
     }

     [RefFieldEscapes]
     static RS CreateRS2(ref int parameter)
     {
-        RS rs = new RS(ref parameter);

-        // Okay: the CreateRS2 method is annotated as [RefFieldEscapes] hence the safe-to-escape
+        // Okay: Both CreateRS2 and RS(ref int) are annotated as [RefFieldEscapes] hence the
-        // scope of `rs` is the min of the ref-safe-to-escape scope of all ref / in arguments.
-In
+        // safe-to-escape scope of the return is is the min of the ref-safe-to-escape scope of
-        // this case that is simply `parameter` return rs;
+        // the ref / in arguments.
+In that case this is simply `parameter` which has a
+        // ref-safe-to-escape scope of the calling method RS rs = new RS(ref parameter);
+        return rs;

         int local = 42;

+        // Error: This is the same analysis as above but in this case the ref-safe-to-escape
-        // Error: the ref-safe-to-escape scope of `local`is the current method hence the
+        // scope of `local`is the current method hence the safe-to-escape scope of the
-        // safe-to-escape scope of the constructor return is also the same. return new RS(ref local);
+        // constructor return is also the same. return new RS(ref local);

-        // The RS(int[]) constructor is NOT marked as [RefFieldEscapes] hence it cannot capture
+        // Okay: The RS(int[]) constructor is NOT marked as [RefFieldEscapes] hence it cannot
-        // any arguments by ref.
-It is implicitly safe-to-escape to calling method by all of our
+        // capture any arguments by ref.
+It is implicitly safe-to-escape to calling method by
-        // existing rules
+        // all of our existing rules
         return new RS(new int[1]);
     }